Ramavataram: Compilation

 As with many historic compilations, it was very difficult to discard the interpolations and addendum which have been added over a period of time to the original.
 This task was taken up a committee of scholars headed by T. P. Meenakshisundaram called the Kamban Kazhagam (Kamban Academy).
 The compilation published by this committee in 1976 is what is used as the standard today.
 Valmiki's Ramayana in Sanskrit has seven chapters.
 The Tamil poet Ottakoothar wrote Uttara Kandam, the seventh (last chapter) kandam of the Tamil epic Ramayanam.

 Literary significance

 Kamban's use of Virutham (Sanskrit: vṛttam) and Santham (Sanskrit: chandas) in various verses is effective in bringing out the emotion and mood for storytelling.
 He achieves the Virutham and Santham by effective choice of words.

 Religious significance

 This epic is read by many Hindus during prayers.
 In some households, the entire epic is read once during the Tamil calendar's month of Aadi (mid-July to mid-August).
 It is also read in Hindu Temples and other religious associations.
 On many occasions, Kambar talks about surrendering to Rama, who is a manifestation of Vishnu himself.

 The chapter Sundara Kandam is considered very auspicious and is the most popular.
 The chapter talks about the hardships faced by the main characters in the epic, their practice of restraint, and their hopes for a better tomorrow.

+Translations

+Kamba Ramayanam has been translated into English by P. S. Sundaram.
+Nityananda Mohapatra translated the Tamil work into Odia.